 And if you get lucky, you could also spot a whale making a splash, as these marine mammals often swim around Puerto Vallarta Bay.
-Book your day trip to Islas Marietas from Sayulita here.

-8. Go shopping in the artisan market
+8. Explore the artisan market

-9. Stop by at Mercado Del Pueblo
+11. Stop by at Mercado Del Pueblo

 Another market in Sayulita, Mercado Del Pueblo takes place on Friday morning and offers a variety of artisan arts and crafts.

-10. Take a picture with a Sayulita sign
+12. Snap a picture with a Sayulita sign

 Around the plaza, there are dozens of restaurants and cafes, where you can enjoy authentic Mexican dishes and sweet treats like frozen bananas covered in chocolate, churros, or yummy pastries.

-11. Participate in a yoga class
+13. Take a yoga class

-12. Go on a taco tour
+14. Go on a taco tour

 When you come to Sayulita, you will notice the abundance of taco stands and restaurants offering up tacos of all sorts.
 While you will need a while to check out all of them, the best way to sample local tacos is by taking a taco tour.

-13. Watch the sunset
+15. Watch the sunset

 There’s quite nothing like watching the spectacular Sayulita sunset from the beach or one of the rooftop bars in Sayulita where you can enjoy the unspoiled views of the coastline.

-14. Take a tequila tour
+16. Take a tequila tour

 ✅ This tour combines tacos and tequila tasting experience and has very good reviews!

-15. Visit Sayulita beaches
+17. Visit Sayulita beaches

 - Pazcuarito – the most difficult beach to get to (and arguably the best of all Sayulita beaches), Pazcuarito takes about 30-45 minutes to reach on foot, but you can also arrive here by golf cart.

-16. Stay in a boutique hotel
+18. Stay in a boutique hotel

 Since Sayulita has become a tourist magnet, many hotels popped up in town.
 Here you can find everything from upscale boutique hotels in a jungle setting to relaxed hostels that are great for digital nomads and solo travelers looking to make new friends.

 ✅ Booking.com is my go-to platform for choosing best hotels in Sayulita and other parts of Mexico

-17. Explore the coast of Nayarit
+20. Explore the coast of Nayarit

 While Sayulita is a popular spot, you can also enjoy other destinations in the region, many of which have a different vibe to them.